ai-idt/ai-idt.github.io/README.md

 - Learning efficient, (self)supervised representations (and embeddings) for medical (imaging) data

-- Developing predictive, in part biophysically informed, models for disease assessment and individualized therapy
+- Developing predictive, in part bio-physically informed, models for disease assessment and individualized therapy

 - Designing algorithms and models that leverage the rich, synergistic information from multimodal medical data